Skip to content

 cities = range(NofCities) # list of cities

-# we define our variable, which is the binary matrix x: x[i, j] = 1 indicates that point i is visited at step j
+# Define the variable, which is the binary matrix x: x[i, j] = 1 indicates that point i is visited at step j

 model.x = pyo.Var(cities, cities, domain=pyo.Binary)